-These are the lecture notes for MATH1040 (and for MATH7040, for students enrolled in the Graduate Certificate of Education.
-Throughout these notes, we will only refer to MATH1040, however any comments are also relevant for MATH7040).
+These are the lecture notes for MATH1040 (and for MATH7040, for students enrolled in the Graduate Certificate/Master of Education.
+Throughout these notes, we will only refer to MATH1040; however, any comments are also relevant for MATH7040).

 We will use these notes very heavily, so it is important that you get your own copy.
-Details on how you can obtain a copy will be given in class during the first week of semester.
+Details on how you can obtain a copy are in the course profile and will also be given in class during the first week of semester.
 Please note that there is no text book for MATH1040, so these notes are your primary source of information.
-Do not try to re-use a copy from previous years or from your friends: the notes change from year to year, and in addition it is important for you to write things in your own words.
+Don't re-use a copy from previous years or from your friends: the notes change from year to year, and in addition it is important for you to write things in your own words.

-In lectures, we will use overheard projectors and slides.
-These notes contain copies of all the slides used in lectures.
+In lectures, we will use visualisers and notes.
+These lecture notes contain copies of all the pages covered in lectures.
 Thus you will have time to listen and think in class, rather than spending your whole time writing.
 However, there are many spaces in your notes for questions and solutions.
 We'll work through these in lectures, and you should write down all the information given.